Harfenlabor/harfenlabor.com/exampleSite/content/research/introduction.md

-subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "Harfenlabor's founder Margret Köll introduces the first edition of the Harp Biennale with a brief overview of what Zwischen den Seiten presents, and an overview of the Harp Biennale as a new, innovative festival: . " timeline_tag = [] title = "Zwischen den Seiten: About the Festival" type = "Research" zwischen_category = "EVENT INFO"
+subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "Harfenlabor's founder Margret Köll introduces the first edition of the Harp Biennale with a brief overview of what Zwischen den Seiten presents, and an overview of the Harp Biennale as a new, innovative festival: . " timeline_tag = [] title = "Zwischen den Saiten: About the Festival" type = "Research" zwischen_category = "EVENT INFO"